npapke/funbiance/README.md

 ## Development Status
 This project is under active development.
 Features and APIs may change frequently.
 Currently provided as source code only with no release artifacts.

+### Major outstanding issues
+There is no way to enrol a Hue bridge from the application.
+Enrollment has to be done manually.
+See [Jupyter Notebook](doc/streaming_experiment.ipynb) for an example of how do this.

+Selection of the Hue Entertainment Area is not yet implemented.
+It is hardcoded.
+See [ambiance_hue.py](funbiance/ambiance_hue.py).

+### Future Enhancements
+All lights in the entertainment area are currently driven to the same color.
+This should be changed so that each light has its own color based on screen region.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.